- Posted Tuesday August 4, 2020

 - Reinforce the areas where the employee is doing well.

-- Give the employee the opportunity to respond.
-There might be some other factor behind the problem.
+- Allow the employee to respond.
+There might be some other factors behind the problem.

 - Offer guidance and support on how to overcome the difficulties.
 This might include extra training/coaching or closer supervision.